We find where your workflows break — before automation makes it worse.

 "What if our workflows are undocumented?"

-That's exactly when you need an assessment.
-We don't rely on documentation — we observe real behavior, interview stakeholders, and map what actually happens.
+That’s exactly when you need the diagnostic.
+We don’t rely on documentation — we watch how work actually happens, talk to each person on your team, and write down what we see.

 "What if leadership disagrees internally?"